Skip to main content

 <FIELD NAME="id" TYPE="int" LENGTH="10" NOTNULL="true" SEQUENCE="true"/>

-<FIELD NAME="prompt" TYPE="text" NOTNULL="true" SEQUENCE="false" COMMENT="The text from the user that was used to generate the image"/>
+<FIELD NAME="prompt" TYPE="text" NOTNULL="false" SEQUENCE="false" COMMENT="The text from the user that was used to generate the image"/>

 <FIELD NAME="numberimages" TYPE="int" LENGTH="10" NOTNULL="true" SEQUENCE="false" COMMENT="The number of images requested to be generated"/>